open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

          if (instrument.Meter.Name == "CompanyA.ProductB.LibraryC" &&
             instrument.Name == "MyHistogram")
          {
-            // `HistogramConfiguration` is a child class of `MetricStreamConfiguration` return new HistogramConfiguration
+            // `ExplicitBucketHistogramConfiguration` is a child class of `MetricStreamConfiguration` return new ExplicitBucketHistogramConfiguration
             {
                BucketBounds = new double[] { 10, 20 },
             };